-Additional safety, performance and service information for specific components such as suspension or pedals on your bicycle, or for accessories such as helmets or lights that you purchase, may also be available.
+Additional safety, performance and service information for specific components such as suspension or pedals on your bicycle, or for accessories such as helmets or lights that you purchase, may also have been packaged with your bike or with the accessories you bought.
 Make sure that your dealer has given you all the manufacturers' literature that was included with your bicycle or accessories.
 In case of a conflict between the instructions in this manual and information provided by a component manufacturer, always follow the component manufacturer's instructions.

-If you have any questions or do not understand something it is your responsibility, for your own safety, to consult with your dealer or the bicycle's manufacturer.
+If you have any questions or do not understand something, take responsibility for your safety and consult with your dealer or the bicycle's manufacturer.

-NOTF:
+NOTE:

 This manual is not intended as a comprehensive use, service, repair or maintenance manual.
 Please see your dealer for all service, repairs or maintenance.
-Your dealer may also be able to refer you to classes, clinics, or books on bicycle use, service, repair or maintenance.
+Your dealer may also be able to refer you to classes, clinics or books on bicycle use, service, repair or maintenance.